shreyasganesh0/project-metis/docs/reading/reading_notes_day_003.md

 - Working with Enviornment variables
     - enable out of the box 12 factor applications
+    - resolve in the order
+        - ENV varialbes
+        - configuration file if set
+        - default values if set
     - ENV varialbles are case sensitive

     - SetEnvPrefix(string)